Sarong: Western world

 In North and South America as well as Europe, hip wraps are worn as beach wear or as a cover-up over swimwear.
 The wrap is often made of a thin, light fabric, often rayon, and may feature decorative fringing on both sides.
 They may have ties, which are long thin straps of fabric which the wearer can tie together to prevent the wrap from falling down.
 These wraps are mostly worn by women as beach cover-ups and do not usually resemble traditional Asian or African sarongs in size, pattern or design.
 Western men who wear male sarongs are influenced by the Scottish kilt or lavalava within the Polynesian or Samoan culture.
 Typically sarongs are worn by men when they are at home, the beach, by the pool, or on a cruise.

 Securing

 Numerous tying methods exist to hold a sarong to the wearer's body.
 In some cases, these techniques customarily differ according to the sex of wearer.
 If a sarong has ties, they may be used to hold it in place.
 Sarong ties give the wearer a little extra hold and security.
-If no ties exist, a pin may be used, the fabric may be tightly tucked under itself in layers, the corners of the main sheet may be around the body and knotted, or a belt may be used to hold the sarong in place.
+If no ties exist, a pin may be used, the fabric may be tightly tucked under itself in layers, the corners of the main sheet may be wrapped around the body and knotted, or a belt may be used to hold the sarong in place.